cloudmesh-project/reu-2014/doc/source/abstracts.rst

        The cloud computing system Cloudmesh currently uses flask as a backend.
-Even though flask is easier to use than django, django has become very favored in the cloud computing community as of recently.
+Even though flask is easier to use than django, django has become favored  web framework to use in the cloud computing community as of recently.
-       The purpose of this project is to develop a prototype django server that will have sets of functions that will make Cloudmesh easier for user to interact with.
-This includes attaching bootstrap theme to the django server and list of virtual machines on various clouds that currently use Cloudmesh databases.
+       The purpose of this project is to develop a prototype django server that will have sets of functions that will make Cloudmesh as applicable using django than to use flask.
+       The documentation on django is varied and comprehensive and in achieving the purpose of the project, simple guides and examples will be conducted for future use by the cloudmesh team to shift or clone the flask framework to django.
+These examples will incorporate how to develop concerte views and models using the database known as mongodb to reflect the data from the database.
+This framework will also include attaching the bootstrap theme to the django server and list of virtual machines on various clouds that currently use Cloudmesh databases.

-       **Keywords:** Cloudmesh, django, bootstrap theme, flask
+       **Keywords:** Cloudmesh, django, bootstrap theme, flask, views, models

    * -